0rganizers/tasarch_cpp/docs/pages/movie.md

 ## Performance Requirements {#perfreq}

 In the following, we discuss certain requirements regarding performance (such as size in memory / on disk), that dont really have hard lines, but should still be met.

+In general, TAMs should be efficient to deal with, both for the on disk representation and the in memory.
+In particular, the following operations should be fast:

+- Serialization
+-

 ## Soft Requirements {#softreq}